 But with the right care and support, addiction can be treated and managed--for life.

-Research suggests that LGBTQ individuals benefit from uniquely tailored addiction treatment--treatment that is affirming and integrative.
-The Hazelden Betty Ford Foundation's LGBTQ-integrative treatment program, based in Springbrook, Oregon, provides hope, healing and health in a safe, open and supportive environment.
+Research suggests that LGBTQ individuals benefit from uniquely tailored addiction treatment -– treatment that is affirming and integrative.
+The Hazelden Betty Ford Foundation LGBTQ program provides hope, healing and health in a safe, open and supportive environment at Hazelden in Springbrook.

 What is LGBTQ-integrative treatment?

 LGBTQ-integrative treatment equally accommodates heterosexual and LGBTQ clients, emphasizing sensitivity for those early in the stages of "coming out," and in conflict.
 Every component of treatment takes into account LGBTQ needs, using evidence-based LGBTQ-specific curriculum.
 Treatment aims to address the existential trauma of living closeted, of family system rejection, and anti-gay emotional and physical violence.